Edgio

 Key information:

-• Specify each unique cookie, header, or query string argument by typing it and then pressing ‘ENTER’.
+• Specify each unique cookie, header, or query string argument by typing it and then pressing ENTER.

-• Each value defines a regular expression.
+• Each specified value is interpreted as a regular expression.

 By default, a regular expression defines a case-sensitive match.
 Use syntax (e.g., [a-zA-Z]) to make it case-insensitive.